Commercial Kitchen

 Prerequisite: 50% or more in DES2035, DES2045, & DES2075

-For this final year of Design Studies you will be investigating design proglems from several different areas, including: landscapint, playground modeling, mechanical engineering, and complex 3-D design projects.
+For this final year of Design Studies, you will be investigating design problems from several different areas, including landscaping, playground modeling, mechanical engineering, and complex 3-D design projects.
 To find solutions, a combination of CAD, REVIT, 3D, and manual design skills will be used.
-Design 30 will provide an excellent base for any future design career such as engineering, architecture and even animation.
+Design 30 will provide an excellent base for any future design career such as engineering, architecture, and even animation.

 Fabrication Studies